Versatile, easy, 15- minute vegan Dubu Jorim or Korean Braised Tofu for the win!

 - Sesame oil.
 Nutty, aromatic richness.

 - Rice vinegar.
-For a perfectly balanced sauce.
+Adds a subtle tangy flavor.

 - Sugar.
 To round out all the flavors.